| Brenda

 at Trelan have never been remastered from the original tapes to CD and,

+hence, are no longer available.
 Brenda's recorded work was no different

 from her live performances; a force of nature, switching vocally, from